 While listening to my friend today, the thought occurred to me, we are never truly alone.
 No matter how alone we think we are, someone sees and someone cares.
 I think back to all the times that I felt alone growing up, all the times that I felt like no one cared…it wasn’t true.

-I think back to all those times I felt shamed as a kid, from the little boy making jokes about my bodysize in 5th grade to the mean shrew-like kid in 6th grade who angrily teased me after I won the quiz bowl.
+I think back to all those times I felt shamed as a kid, from the little boy making jokes about my bodysize in 5th grade to the mean kid in 6th grade who angrily teased me after I won the trivia game.
 I can see her anger, shame and frustration clearly.
-I see with compassion that she stuffs the embarrassment inside, swallows it day after day believing everyone thinks as they do.
+I see with compassion that she stuffs the embarrassment inside, swallows it day after day believing everyone thinks as the loud mean kids do.

 With Reiki and Sound Therapy I have done deep work to release this younger part of me from the trauma.
 This is soul retrieval, this is repatterning my brain, this is also what I call time travel.
 Through journey work, Sound Therapy, Singing and laughter we can go back and heal, we can be our own best friend.
 Now is what matters and realizing we are never alone.